GustavEikaas/easy-dotnet.nvim/README.md

     -- Options are not required
     dotnet.setup({
-      --Optional function to return the path for the dotnet sdk (e.g C:/ProgramFiles/dotnet/sdk/8.0.0) get_sdk_path = get_sdk_path,
+      --Optional function to return the path for the dotnet sdk (e.g C:/ProgramFiles/dotnet/sdk/8.0.0) -- easy-dotnet will resolve the path automatically if this argument is omitted, for a performance improvement you can add a function that returns a hardcoded string get_sdk_path = get_sdk_path,
       ---@type TestRunnerOptions
       test_runner = {